thehack/beta.kidbuilder/README.md

 I made a little script to generate a controller and associated views:
 ./script/generate.rb modelname # generates a basic crud controller

+##Bootstrap
+I have configured it not to be responsive for >1200px screen width.
+I don't like it that wide and it messes up my stage which is necessarily a fixed width.

+## Less
+lessc .less/bootstrap.less --compile public/css/bootstrap.css

 ##Git Workflow:
 on my local machine: